microsoft/coyote/docs/_learn/advanced/logging.md

 You can provide your own implementation of `IActorRuntimeLog` and/or `ILogger` in order to gain full control over what is logged and how.
-For an interesting example of this see the `GraphMachineRuntimeLog` class which implements `IActorRuntimeLog` and generates a directed graph representing all state transitions that happened during the execution of your state machines.
+For an interesting example of this see the `ActorRuntimeLogGraph` class which implements `IActorRuntimeLog` and generates a directed graph representing all state transitions that happened during the execution of your state machines.
-See [activity coverage](/Coyote/learn/tools/coverage) for example graph output.
+See [activity coverage](/coyote/learn/tools/coverage) for example graph output.
 The `coyote` tester uses this when you specify `--graph` or `--coverage activity` command line options.